 Savor Your Food

 It’s so easy to shovel those cookies and tortilla chips in your mouth without even noticing what you ate.
 Slow down.
 If you love chocolate, try this.
-First, find a nice piece of plain dark chocolate.
+First, grab a piece of plain dark chocolate.
 Then study the color, the texture, the ridges and the shape.
 Savor its heavenly aroma.
 Afterward, break the piece into a bite-sized chunk.
 Then, place in your mouth, and slowly allow it to melt into your mouth.
 Finally, note the texture as you allow yourself to indulge in this delicious, decadent flavor.
-Of course, this mindful exercise can be attempted with any of your favorite foods.

 Indulge in a Fine Dining Experience